arthurfiorette/proposal-safe-assignment-operator/README.md

 <br />

 This proposal introduces a new operator, `?=` _(Safe Assignment)_, which simplifies error handling by transforming the result of a function into a tuple.
-If the function throws an error, the operator returns `[error, null]`; if the function executes successfully, it returns `[null, result]`.
+If the function throws an error, the operator returns `[error, undefined]`; if the function executes successfully, it returns `[null, result]`.
 This operator is compatible with promises, async functions, and any value that implements the [`Symbol.result`](#symbolresult) method.

 For example, when performing I/O operations or interacting with Promise-based APIs, errors can occur unexpectedly at runtime.
 Neglecting to handle these errors can lead to unintended behavior and potential security vulnerabilities.